Thailand Drone Registration CAAT & NBTC: How to Register Your Drone Properly!

 Address in Thailand (the hotel you are staying at)

-Step 4: Online Registration with the NBTC
+Step 4: Online NBTC Registration

 Registration with the NBTC is generally possible online.
 You can easily start this process before your trip.